yzfvroom/Agility-2020-Access-102-Access-Building-Blocks/docs/class1/module4/module4.rst

-Lab 4: [Optional] SaaS Federation iApp Lab
+Lab 4: [Optional] Troubleshooting APM policies
 ==========================================

 .. toctree::
    :maxdepth: 1
    :glob:

-The purpose of this lab is to familiarize the Student with the new SaaS Federation iApp.
-Students will use the iApp to create a federation relationship with a commonly used SaaS provider.
-This lab will leverage the work performed previously in Lab 3.
-Archive files are available for the completed Lab 3.
+The purpose of this lab is to familiarize the Student with basic troubleshooting of APM policies.

 Objective: